ZeX2/TWTools/README.md

 ### Current Features

-- **Village Finder:** Generates a list of coordinates (coordinates for scripts as well) when searching around a coordinate.
+- **Village Finder:** Generates a list of villages (coordinates for scripts as well) when searching around a coordinate.
 Filters include: Minimum and max points, minimum and max range and players, barbarians or both.

 - **Coordinate extractor:** Extracts coordinates from given text.